Capgemini-nantes-df/environment-service-provider/README.md

 ```

 or it can be set in an environment file.
 In this case a valid `filepath` must
 be set in the options.
-Just create the file ´\.setenv´ in a location which can
+Just create the file `.setenv` in a location which can
 be accesses by PHP and write down the desired environment inside.

 ### Retrieving the environment